WASdev/sample.javaee7.concurrency/README.md

 ## Running with Gradle

-This project can also be built and run with Gradle.
-The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install Liberty with Java EE Web Profile 7 runtime from Maven Central.
+This project can also be built and run with [Gradle].
+The provided `build.gradle` file applies the [Liberty Gradle Plug-in] and is configured to automatically download and install the Liberty Java EE7 Web Profile runtime from Maven Central.
 The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Gradle: